 When I ask my friends and family members if they like the foods listed above, I can see their attitudes start to adjust as they answer yes to those questions.
 And as their position begins to change, I remind myself that what they really meant to say—at least I think so—is that they don’t like vegan foods that pretend to be animal foods.
 They don’t like vegan bacon, vegan lunch meat, vegan cheese, and so on.

-Point taken my friends, because the truth is, I don’t like many of those foods either.
-There are only a few brands that turn my crank when it comes to making things that mimic meat and dairy.
-Upton’s, Field Roast, Tree Line, Kite Hill, and Miyoko’s Kitchen are all awesome.
+Point taken my friends, because the truth is, they used to not be very good.
+Once upon a time there were only a few brands that were worthy mimics of traditional meat and dairy.
+Now we have a multitude of vegan meat and dairy replacements like Upton’s, Field Roast, Tree Line, Kite Hill, Miyoko’s Kitchen, Beyond Meat, Gardein, Violife, Dr. Cow, and about a million other brands that are all awesome!
 I’ve convinced many non-vegans that there are tasty alternatives to dairy and meat products because of those brands.

 Nevertheless, I still get some resistance from people when it comes to vegan vs. non-vegan food.
 Even after I ask them the questions listed above.
 My father used to love to remind me that “patience is a virtue.”
 He will never know how much those words mean to me today.
 Thanks, Dad.

 If you’re a vegan, you’ve probably heard the same statement from your non-vegan friends.
 And if you’re not a vegan, and have said these words before, I understand.
 That’s why today’s recipe roundup is all about real food.
 Real.
 Good.
 Food.